-Buy in bulk is a great idea, foods which can be stored for a long time can purchase in bulk such as onions, avocados and potatoes.
-Always ensure the price per unit and weigh the bag before purchasing because the weight listed on the carrier is the lowest required and some bags will weigh extra.
+Buy in bulk is a great idea.
+You can buy in bulk the foods which you can store in bulk.
+These include onions, avocados, potatoes, garlic, ginger, rice, flour, grains, nuts etc. Always ensure the price per unit and weigh the bag before purchasing because the weight on the carrier is the lowest and some bags will weigh extra.

 Buy Seasonally and Prepare a Meal Plan

 Always try to buy seasonal fruits and veggies because it costs you less in their season.
-Besides it, prepare a plan for your meals around reasonable produce instead of purchasing produce to match your meal plan.
+Besides, prepare a plan for your meals around reasonable produce instead of purchasing produce to match your meal plan.

-Local stores will match the prices of fresh products from other local shops, including a produce stand if there is an attractive published advertisement in the local newspaper.
+Local stores will match the prices of fresh products from other local shops.
+These may include a produce stand if there is an attractive advertisement in the local newspaper.

 Join Co-Operation Communities

 Many communities offer co-operation produce programs.
-By getting a cluster of folks together to place a bulk order direct from suppliers and farmers, you can also cut out the chain system of retailing and save money on fresh food.
+You can get a cluster of folks together to place a bulk order direct from suppliers and farmers.
+You can also cut out the chain system of retailing and save money on fresh food.

 Learn Canning or Lacto-Fermenting

-To avoid going to the store for veggies and fruits each week, buy produce for one week and frozen or canned varieties for the next week.
+You can avoid going to the store for veggies and fruits each week.
+Buy produce for one week and frozen or canned varieties for the next week.
 Learn lacto-fermenting because it is a great way to preserve produce and it lasts for a long time as well as in various cases, don’t need electricity to store.